terminal-colors.d(5) — Linux manual page

 name color-sequence

-The name is a logical name of color sequence (for example
+The name is a logical name for the color sequence (for example:

-"error").
+error).
 The names are specific to the utilities.
-For more
+For more details

-The color-sequence is a color name, ASCII color sequences or
+The color-sequence can be a color name, an ANSI color sequence, or

 Color names

-black, blink, blue, bold, brown, cyan, darkgray, gray, green,
+Valid color names are: black, blink, blue, bold, brown, cyan,

 ANSI color sequences

-The color sequences are composed of sequences of numbers
+An ANSI color sequence is composed of sequences of numbers

 separated by semicolons.
 The most common codes are: